Loading...

 dig @localhost www.example.com

-Query the local server directly to avoid client resolver variables.
-A correct answer section confirms the server is responding and your zone data is available.
+Query localhost directly to remove client-side resolver variables.
+A correct answer section confirms the daemon is responding and the zone is available.

 ;; QUESTION SECTION: